 Ombre is a French term meaning shaded, and usually refers to a gradual color change from light to dark or from one color to another.
 Alize uses Ombre to distinguish its gradient line of yarns from its other projects.
 So any Alize yarn with Ombre in the name is a gradient yarn.

 For years Lyn’s Crafts has sold yarn and threads in solid and variegated colors.
-Now we are in the process of adding gradients to our product line.
+We have finally added a line of gradient yarns to our collection.

-The first line of gradients we are planning to add are the Alize Angora Gold Batik Ombre line.
-These are a wool blends (80% acrylic, 20% wool) that weigh 150 grams and are 825 meters (902 yards) long.
+The first line of gradients we have added are the Alize Angora Gold Batik Ombre line.
+These are size 2, wool blends (80% acrylic, 20% wool) that weigh 150 grams and are 825 meters (902 yards) long.
 They are similar in length and composition to the Alize Angora Gold yarns we normally carry

 We are striving to provide unique yarns that you can’t find in your local Walmart, Target or Joann’s.
 You will be able to order these yarns from our store and know that are shipped to you from the USA – no drop shipping.